 As we mentioned before, the regular black hole with a stable Cauchy horizon is in contradiction with the SCCC.
-If the SCCC is violated, the multi-ring structure, which is distinctly different from Schwarzschild’s, may appear.
+If the SCCC is violated, the multi-ring structure, which is distinctly different from Schwarzschild's, may appear.
 However, it is worth noting that such a multi-ring structure can also occur in case of compact objects and wormholes.
 With the assistance of other methods that can distinguish between black holes, compact objects, and wormholes, it is possible to test the SCCC in astronomical observations by detecting the multi-ring structure.

 Although the regular black hole we studied has a novel image, a precise physical process that leads to the formation of such black hole remains a mystery.
 This puts into question whether such a black hole can exist and whether it can be detected in astronomical images.
-On the other hand, the two-dimensional dilaton black hole and the black hole in higher-derivative gravity theories may have degenerate Cauchy horizons with vanished surface gravities, which have been found by Cai more than twenty years ago~\cite{Cai:1995nt,Cai:1998yp}.
-Their Cauchy horizons are stable against the classical perturbations.
-This provides us with the assurance that we can find a regular black hole with a stable Cauchy horizon in certain theoretical models.
+On the other hand, Cai has found the two-dimensional dilaton black hole and the black hole in higher-derivative gravity theories which have degenerate Cauchy horizons with vanished surface gravities more than twenty years ago~\cite{Cai:1995nt,Cai:1998yp}.
+Consequently, their Cauchy horizons are immune from instability.
+This provides us with the assurance that we can find a regular black hole with a stable inner horizon in certain theoretical models.
+Although, their inner horizons are suggested to exhibit instability when taking into account the quantum effects~\cite{Hollands:2019whz}, whether quantum effects significantly alters the behavior of astronomical massive black holes is still an issue of ongoing debate.
+Therefore, the multi-ring structure could serve as a probe into the potential influence of quantum effects on black hole stability.
+The emergence of this structure may suggest that quantum effects play a less significant role than previously thought in these massive objects.
 This will be the focus of our subsequent research.